Partial least squares regression beta models with kfold cross validation

 Details

-Predicts 1 group with the K-1
+Predicts 1 group with the K-1 other groups.
+Leave one out cross

-validation is thus obtained for K==nrow(dataX)
+validation is thus obtained for K==nrow(dataX).

 There are seven different predefined models with predefined link functions available :